 It is always useful to have some basic cleaning products for your imaging equipment, even in case you’re not a travel photographer. dust, fingerprint smudges, and moisture always threaten to damage your shot/gadget. always carry:

-- A few pieces of microfiber cloth and lens cleaning solutions to wipe unnecessary smudges and to polish your lens with.
+- A few pieces of micro-fiber cloth and lens cleaning solution to wipe unnecessary smudges and to polish your lens with.

 - A hurricane blower to dispose of larger debris and dust particles.